-- For a juvenile under the Circuit Court's jurisdiction, require the court to order the juvenile returned to his or her parent if doing so would not cause a substantial risk of harm to the juvenile or society. - At a review hearing to determine the continuing necessity and appropriateness of an out-of-home placement, require a court to order the child returned to the custody of his or her parent if doing so would not cause a substantial risk of harm to the child. - Specify that reasonable efforts to reunify the child and family would not be required if the parent has had rights to the child's siblings involuntarily terminated and the parent has failed to rectify the conditions that led to that termination of parental rights. - Revise several conditions under which a court may terminate a parent's parental rights upon a finding by clear and convincing evidence, including when (italics denote changes): - The parent, although, in the court's discretion, financially able to do so, fails to provide proper care or custody for the child and there is no reasonable expectation that the parent will be able to provide proper care and custody within a reasonable time considering the child's age. - Parental rights to one or more siblings of the child have been terminated due to serious and chronic neglect or physical or sexual abuse, and the parent has failed to rectify the conditions that led to the prior termination of parental rights.
-(The bill would delete the phrase "and prior attempts to rehabilitate the parents have been unsuccessful.") - The parent abused the child or the child's sibling, the abuse included 1 or more of several listed actions,\ and there is a reasonable likelihood that the child will be harmed if returned to the care of the parent. - The parent's rights to another child were voluntarily terminated for certain actions involving abuse or a similar law of another state, the proceeding involved abuse that included one or more of several listed actions,\ and the parent failed to rectify the conditions that led to the prior termination of parental rights. - Delete as an exemption for required reunification efforts if the parent's rights to another child were terminated as a result of proceedings under Section 2(b) of the juvenile code or a similar law of another state. - Revise provisions requiring the collection by an arresting law enforcement agency and forwarding to the Michigan State Police of a juvenile's fingerprints to also include the collection and forwarding of biometric data.
-(Biometric data includes fingerprint and palm print images; digital images that include left and right profiles, tattoos, and scars; and descriptive data associated with identifying marks.)
+- Defines "neglect" in numerous provisions to mean that term as defined in the Child Abuse and Neglect Prevention Act (as amended by SB 421; see below). - For a juvenile under the Circuit Court's jurisdiction, requires the court to order the juvenile returned to his or her parent if doing so would not cause a substantial risk of harm to the juvenile or society. - At a review hearing to determine the continuing necessity and appropriateness of an out-of-home placement, requires a court to order the child returned to the custody of his or her parent if doing so would not cause a substantial risk of harm to the child. - Specifies that reasonable efforts to reunify the child and family are not required if the parent has had rights to the child's siblings involuntarily terminated and the parent has failed to rectify the conditions that led to that termination of parental rights. - Revises several conditions under which a court may terminate a parent's parental rights upon a finding by clear and convincing evidence, including when (italics denote changes): - The parent, although, in the court's discretion, financially able to do so, fails to provide proper care or custody for the child and there is no reasonable expectation that the parent will be able to provide proper care and custody within a reasonable time considering the child's age. - O Parental rights to one or more siblings of the child have been terminated due to serious and chronic neglect or physical or sexual abuse and the parent has failed to rectify the conditions that led to the prior termination of parental rights.
+(The bill deletes the phrase "and prior attempts to rehabilitate the parents have been unsuccessful.") - The parent abused the child or the child's sibling, the abuse included one or more of several listed actions, and there is a reasonable likelihood that the child will be harmed if returned to the care of the parent. - O The parent's rights to another child were voluntarily terminated for certain actions involving abuse or a similar law of another state, the proceeding involved abuse that included one or more of several listed actions, and the parent failed to rectify the conditions that led to the prior termination of parental rights. - Deletes as an exemption for required reunification efforts if the parent's rights to another child were terminated as a result of proceedings under Section 2(b) of the juvenile code or a similar law of another state.